forwards/social-media/social-media-policy.md

 # Social Media Policy

-Last updated: 2 Aprile 2025
+Last updated: 2 April 2025

 This policy lays out some guidelines for managing the Forward's social media accounts (currently Mastodon - bridged to BlueSky - and LinkedIn)